 \begin{proof}[Proof of Theorem \ref{thm:blender}] It follows from (\ref{eq:covering}) that for every ${\bf w}\in \cW$, there exists $f\in \cF$ with $\ef f ({\bf w})\in \cW$.
 Now, since every element of $\cF$ is expanding, one has $m(D_xf)>1$ for $x=\pi({\bf w})$.
 So, Theorem \ref{thm:blender} follows from part (b) of Theorem \ref{thm:blender-full}. \end{proof} \begin{remark} If a family $\cF$ and a set $\cW$ satisfy the assumptions of Theorem \ref{thm:blender-full}, then for ${\bf w}\in\overline{\cW}$, one can get a subfamily $\cF_{\bf w}\subseteq \cF$ consisting of all elements satisfying (i)-(ii).
-Then, for any element $f\in \cF_{\bf w}$, restrict its domain to a small neighborhood of ${\bf w}$ such that the restricted map is expanding.
-Let $\cF'$ be the family of all these restricted diffeomorphisms.
-It is clear that $\cF'$ and $\cW$ satisfy the assumption of Theorem \ref{thm:blender}.
+Then, for any element $f\in \cF_{\bf w}$, restrict its domain to a small neighbourhood of ${\bf w}$ such that the restricted map is expanding.
+Let $\cF'$ be the family consisting of all these restricted diffeomorphisms.
+It is clear that $(\cF',V)$ is a quasi-conformal blender.
 In other words, one can deduce part (b) in Theorem \ref{thm:blender-full} from Theorem \ref{thm:blender}, and vice-versa. \end{remark}

 \begin{remark} As a matter of fact, the $\cC^1$ stability in Theorem \ref{thm:blender-full} and its consequences in this paper are valid in a substantially stronger form that allows to perturb the family at each step of iterations.
 We do not discuss the details in this paper.
 Cf. \cite{homburg_nassiri_2014}, where this notion of {\it strong stability} has been introduced. \end{remark}